MicrosoftDocs/winrt-api/windows.management.update/windowsupdategetadministratorresult_status.md

 ## -description

-The status of the result of the requested Windows update administrator call.
+Gets the status of the result of the requested Windows update administrator call.

 ## -property-value